Dreaming381/lsss-wip/README.md

 the game.
 Feel free to send me your custom versions.
 I would love to try them out!

-You can download the latest binary version of the game here:
+You can download a binary version of the game here:
 <https://dreaming381.itch.io/lsss>

 ## Getting Started